 and embedding formal structures that promote the reporting of instances of discrimination.

-- Ensure systems of care are safe and culturally appropriate for LGBTIQ+ people, including by establishing and
+- Ensure systems of care are safe and culturally appropriate for LGBTIQA+ people, including by establishing and

-maintaining referral arrangements with LGBTIQ+ services, and evaluation processes that ensure the cultural needs
+maintaining referral arrangements with LGBTIQA+ services, and evaluation processes that ensure the cultural needs

-of LGBTIQ+ people are addressed when referrals and service needs are being considered.
+of LGBTIQA+ people are addressed when referrals and service needs are being considered.

 - Improve organisational understanding of intersectionality to address different modes of discrimination and privilege,

-including but not limited to the intersections of people who are both LGBTIQ+ and Aboriginal and/or Torres
+including but not limited to the intersections of people who are both LGBTIQA+ and Aboriginal and/or Torres

 Read the Embracing Equality Pledge